txomon/python-tutorial/README.md

 #### Packaging projects

-We have seen that there exists a folder where our source code is meant to be if it is being distributed, or installed, and that is the `site-packages` folder.
+We have seen that there exists a directory where our source code is meant to be if it is being distributed, or installed, and that is the `site-packages` directory.

 How do we get our code there?